rhandley1231/SJU-RAG/README.md

 # SJU-RAG
 This repository is for the CUS 690 Capstone class, building a RAG application for the St John's Website.
-This project utilizes LangChain, OpenAI's LLM API's, and Pinecone for advanced vector search.
+This project utilizes LangChain, OpenAI's LLM API's, and Google's Programmable Search Engine to retrieve data and generate concise, relevant, and timely responses.
 Combined with Django for a scalable, resilent backend and an intuitive React UI, we provice seamless AI-driven knowledge access.

 ## Stack
 - React frontend
 - Django backend
-- Pinecone database

 ## Team
 - Ryan: Team Leader, Full Stack